TheOnlyBeardedBeast/OgImgGen/readme.md

 UseOgImgGen accepts 3 properties

-- path, where the image will be generated
+- path, the URL to listen to
 - defaultImage location, the location for an existing image
 - font file location, the font to render on image